Patisserie Coin de rue: Release

 Patisserie Coin de rue made its debut in Japanese cinemas on 11 February 2011.

 Later, this film was released in Singapore by local film distributor Golden Village Pictures on 11 August 2011.
 The film was shown as "My Patisserie" in Singaporean cinemas.

 Critical reception

-The Japan Times reviewed that "Aoi energizes any scene she happens to be in, ...
+Mark Schilling, in a review for The Japan Times, wrote that "Aoi energizes any scene she happens to be in, ...
 She even mastered the Kagoshima dialect for the role. ...
-So give her an "A" for effort — and for making the film at least bearable, if still predictable. ...Fukagawa, who not long ago was making smartly observed, has since settled into a more commercial groove, while losing whatever was distinctive about his directorial personality."
+So give her an 'A' for effort — and for making the film at least bearable, if still predictable. ...
+Fukagawa, who not long ago was making smartly observed, has since settled into a more commercial groove, while losing whatever was distinctive about his directorial personality."